SSPENELOPE/react-weatherapp/README.md

 - Error handeling for the improper city search has been implemented.
 Still refining it

-- Need to implement suggestion hidding when there is an exact match, I see that it can be quite annoying seeing the city name underneath the proper one
+- Need to implement suggestion hidding when there is an exact match, I see that it can be quite annoying seeing the city name underneath the proper one.

+- Favorites are still finicky, the start may go back to open even after you favorite a city but will reappear solid after page refresh.
+I am currently working through that.

 ### Contribution/questions